wesleysinks/simple-markdown-blog/posts/thoughts-on-linux-audio-production.md

-In this post, I share some personal experience with computing an desktop Linux, and provide info for anyone interested in getting started.
+In this post, I share some personal experience with computing with desktop Linux, and provide info for anyone interested in getting started.
 You can jump to [the installation info](#steps) if you'd rather not read my background.

 ## Why Desktop Linux?